-To specify linear composite estimate requires defining a window size L, and number of revisions R and the item for which the estimator is to be optimised.
-In the tables and graphs presented, the composite estimator being used will be denoted by the notation C L, R and the simple estimator by the letter S. For most comparisons, the composite used will be C11,5.
-This composite uses a window of 11 months of data, and allows estimates to be revised five times.
+To specify a linear composite estimate requires defining a window size L, and number of revisions R and the item for which the estimator is to be optimised.
+In the tables and graphs presented below, the composite estimators are denoted by the notation CL,R and the simple estimator by the letter S. For most comparisons, the composite estimator used will be C11,5, which uses a window of 11 months of data, and allows estimates to be revised five times.

-The composites will be optimised for the item proportion unemployed.
-One reason is that the correlations assumed for proportion unemployed may be more typical of other variables than the higher correlations assumed for proportion employed.
+The composite estimates used are optimised for the quantity proportion unemployed.
+One reason is that the correlations assumed for proportion unemployed may be more typical of other variables than are the higher correlations assumed for proportion employed.
 An estimator optimised for proportion unemployed achieves as much as is possible with the lower correlations, while still achieving good results for proportion employed.

-The comparisons here are based upon a series of N=90 months, with the middle of the series defined to be all but the first 12 and last 12 months (i.e. M=78 is used).
-These values are sufficient to give results near those of the ideal situation, which would have N very large and M considerably smaller.
+The comparisons here are based upon a series of N=90 months, with the middle of the series defined to be all but the first 12 and last 12 months (i.e. m=78 is used).
+These values are sufficient to give results near those of the ideal situation, which would have N and m very large with m considerably smaller than N.